CLQCD/PyQUDA/pyquda_core/README.md

 - Multi-GPU supported
   - with [MPI for Python](https://mpi4py.readthedocs.io/en/stable/) package
 - File I/O
-  - Read gauge and propagator in Chroma format
+  - Read gauge and propagator in Chroma format (with checksum)
-  - Read gauge and propagator in MILC format
+  - Read gauge and propagator in MILC format (with checksum)
   - Read/write gauge and propagator in KYU format
   - Read/write gauge and propagator in XQCD format
   - Read/write gauge and propagator in NPY format (numpy)